ChristopherA/Lists-of-High-Signal-Low-Noise-Links/ImmunityCredentials-VerifiableClaims-COVID19.md

   * Retrieved from https://caravanmagazine.in/health/india-digitial-response-covid-19-risks-inefficacy-exclusion-discrimination
   > KEY QUOTE: The overlap between the public-health system and the security apparatus, combined with the lack of adequate privacy laws, also engenders distrust from the very people who are expected to volunteer information and cooperate with government efforts to contain the pandemic.
 Even in the context of epidemics such as HIV/AIDS, human-rights and constitutional courts have recognised that such discriminatory and punitive practices violate the right to privacy, and are counterproductive to public-health efforts.
 These patterns of “policing” the pandemic are not unique to India.
 In Canada, multiple new laws have resulted in six-figure fines and prison time for those who dviolate physical-distancing rules.
 In the United States and the United Kingdom, too, two countries with deep historical legacies of discriminatory and arbitrary policing, there are concerns that police discretion in the enforcement of COVID-19 restrictions will hit communities of colour the hardest.

-the technological architecture to make credentials, passports or such certificates work in practice is a reality today.**

 # Potential Implementations of ICs

-**Though the antibody testing and immunity science is yet to be solved for, along with the legal implications, that hasn't stopped countries/consortiums from considering implementation of COVID Immunity Certificates, Passports or Credentials:**
+**Though the antibody testing and immunity science is yet to be solved for, along with the legal implications, that hasn't stopped countries/consortiums from considering implementation of COVID Immunity Certificates, Passports or Credentials.**

+**The technological architecture to make credentials, passports or such certificates work in practice is a reality today:**

 * Unknown (2020, April 14).
 60 strong Self Sovereign Identity group targets COVID-19 immunity passports, credentials [#News #Opinion, Ledger Insights].
   * Retrieved from https://www.ledgerinsights.com/sovereign-identity-covid-19-immunity-passports-credentials/.